 Cook for 6-8 minutes, then add the fresh spinach, wilting the leaves in the final minute of cooking.

-To serve, add soba noodles in bottom of bowl.
+To serve, add cooked soba noodles to bottom of bowl.
 Top the buckwheat noodles with wilted spinach, then a cod fillet.
 Pour broth over cod, then garnish with scallions and chilis.
-Serve with a soft-boiled egg, if you like.

 FAQ's for Sukiyaki Sauce with Cod & Soba: